Frequently Asked Questions

 Is Heimdall Data compatible with ORM (Object Relational Mapping)?

 - Heimdall Data is installed as data access layer after the ORM in the data flow towards the database and caches SQL result sets.
 We are transparent to ORMs.

 - While ORM’s has SQL caching functionality, the user must choose which queries to cache.
 Heimdall automates caching and invalidation and has proven to improve performance alongside ORM’s.

-How is Heimdall Data used as a transparent caching solution?
+How is Heimdall Proxy used as a transparent caching solution?

 Heimdall Data is not a cache.
-Heimdall provides the caching logic for existing grid-cache vendors.
-The operational elegance of the Heimdall Data solution is that it does not require any application code changes.
-This is ideal for those deploying 3rd party applications (e.g. HR, manufacturing, finance) requiring performance optimization and high availability.
-Installation takes 5 minutes.
+Heimdall provides the caching logic for existing grid-caches.
+The operational elegance of the Heimdall Proxy is that it does not require any application code changes.
+This is ideal for those deploying 3rd party applications (e.g. HR, manufacturing, finance) requiring performance improvement.
+Installation is in minutes.

 For application developers, cache policies are typically coded into their application code.
 This creates inefficiencies: 1) Trial and error of what to cache, and 2) Longer development cycles.
 The Heimdall proxy automates caching with “one-click”.
 Our algorithms determine what queries to cache and invalidate to ensure maximum performance and data integrity.

 Whether in cloud service providers or on-premise environments, Heimdall Data can be supported.
 As long as you can install software into your application server, we will provide SQL optimization.

-Heimdall Data is an Advanced Technology partner of AWS Marketplace and is installed in your EC2 application instance.
-WIth our AWS configuration wizard, we automatically connect to Amazon Elasticache and Amazon Aurora/RDS.
-Just point to our storage of choice (in-memory or Elasticache) and RDS data source, and we will take it from there.
+Heimdall Data is a technology partner of AWS, Azure, and Google Cloud and is installed as a separate proxy tier.
+For AWS, our configuration wizard detects Amazon Elasticache and Amazon RDS via IAM roles.
+Just point to your storage of choice (in-memory or Elasticache) and RDS instances, and we will take it from there.

-Why Heimdall Data if we are already deployed in AWS?
+Why Heimdall Data if we are already deployed in the cloud?

-Heimdall Data enhances an already existing application-database in AWS in 3 ways:
+Heimdall Data enhances an already existing application-database in AWS/Azure/GCP in 3 ways: